lepinkainen/hovimestari/PROJECT_CONTEXT.md

 - **internal/llm/gemini.go**: Provides the client for interacting with the Google Gemini API, including methods for generating briefs and responses to user queries.

+- **internal/xdg/xdg.go**: Implements support for the XDG Base Directory Specification, providing standardized locations for configuration files and ensuring cross-platform compatibility.

+- **internal/output/output.go**: Defines the Outputter interface and implements common output functionality.
+- **internal/output/cli.go**: Implements CLI output for sending briefs to the terminal.
+- **internal/output/discord.go**: Implements Discord output for sending briefs via webhooks.
-- **internal/output/output.go**: Implements different output methods for sending briefs to various destinations, including CLI (terminal), Discord (via webhooks), and Telegram (via bot API).
+- **internal/output/telegram.go**: Implements Telegram output for sending briefs via the bot API.

 - **internal/store/store.go**: Manages the SQLite database connection and operations for adding and querying memories.

 - **internal/weather/metno.go**: Fetches weather forecasts from the MET Norway Locationforecast API.

+- **docs/llm-ollama.md**: Documentation for Ollama LLM integration, providing an alternative to Google Gemini for running LLMs locally.

 - **prompts.json**: Contains the prompt templates used for generating briefs and responses to user queries.